awsdocs/amazon-ecr-user-guide/doc_source/ecr-using-tags.md

 # Tagging an Amazon ECR repository<a name="ecr-using-tags"></a>

 To help you manage your Amazon ECR repositories, you can optionally assign your own metadata to each repository in the form of *tags*\.
 This topic describes tags and shows you how to create them\.
+To be clear, this page is about AWS resource tags, not Docker image tags.

 **Topics**
 + [Tag basics](#tag-basics)